gpr-indevelopment/dissert-serverless-local-io/README.md

 ## Other source code

 * [dissert-exp-orchestrator](./dissert-exp-orchestrator): Java Spring Boot application that periodically calls functions for collecting data.
-The data gets saved to a permanente file based H2 database.
+The data gets saved to a PostgreSQL database in the cloud.
 * [analysis](./analysis): R source code and raw data used for analysis.